 There are many other expenses like these, and I feel like they cloud my analysis.
 There are also some expenses that might have influenced my happiness indirectly, instead of directly.
 Let's take my monthly phone bill as an example.
 If I hadn't spent any money there, I would not have enjoyed the luxury and comfort of an online smartphone.
 Would this directly have influenced my happiness?
 I highly doubt it, but I think it would have influenced it indirectly in the long run.

 I would not have been able to call my girlfriend after a long day at work, or I would not have been able to avoid a traffic jam based on live maps.
 You might think these are silly examples, but there is actually an endless list of reasons how a single expense could have influenced my happiness.

 That's why I purely want to focus on the expenses that had the potential to directly influence my happiness.

 Expenses with a direct influence on my happiness

-First things first: I don’t spend my money on prostitutes and cocaine, like I joked before.
-That’s not my kind of jazz.
+First things first: I don't spend my money on prostitutes and cocaine, as I joked before.
+That's not my kind of jazz.

 I do have many other expenses that I believe directly contribute to my happiness.
 For one, I believe the money I spend on holidays makes me happy.
 I also believe that a nice dinner with my girlfriend makes me happy.
-If I buy a cool new game for my PlayStation, than that game is probably going to have a positive effect on my happiness.
-A friend of mine that runs the personal financing website OthalaFehu has written a thorough article about expenses that are directly valuable to ones value of life.
-Eating out is something he and his wife greatly enjoy, so they shouldn’t really feel bad bout spending some extra money on it, right?
+If I buy a cool new game for my PlayStation then that game is probably going to have a positive effect on my happiness.

 I have created the same chart as before, but now included only the Regular daily expenses and Holiday expenses.